A glimpse of the Holy Spirit and the Mystery of Prayer:

 Since that day, I have witnessed dozens of similar instances.
 At times when circumstances happening in someone else’s life were completely unbeknownst to myself or others, the Holy Spirit has brought particular people, places and petitions to mind with such deep conviction and even urgency at times, one is compelled to obey by praying for that which the Spirit put on the heart and mind of the petitioner.

 The way I see it, these experiences speak as one cogent voice proving and defending the reality of the living Christ and the active work of His Holy Spirit in the world today.

 Prayer is such a beautiful mystery.
 And the Holy Spirit an even greater one still!
 I am quite skeptical I will in this life obtain any significant understanding concerning the relationship between the two or how a steadfast, God-given faith can through prayer and the power of the Spirit move mountains, part seas, heal the sick, raise the dead, cast out evil spirits and stir the hearts and hands of both sinful men and a Sovereign God.
 And yet it does.

 Mysteries such as these are to me another voice of persuasive apologetics.
 This is one way I know God is not only real but also the only one worthy of all our praise and adoration: I don’t understand Him.
 He is so far beyond my comprehension.
-If, like a gold statue made by the hands of men, I could understand everything there is to know about a so-called-god, it would then cease to be worthy of my worship.
-The Living and Almighty God on the other hand, is so much bigger than I and His ways so much higher than my own.
+If I could understand everything there is to know about God, He would cease to be worthy of my worship.
+The Living and Almighty God on the other hand, is so much bigger than me and His ways so much higher than my own.
 I am merely left with the choice to stand in awe, kneel in wonder or bow in humility before my infinite God and King: Creator, Sustainer and Ruler of the universe and beyond.